dominicarrojado/dominicarrojado.github.io/posts/how-to-integrate-with-a-rest-api-using-react-hooks-and-typescript-with-tests.md

 ---

-And they're you have it!
+And there you have it!

 By now, you should have achieved 100% test coverage and all looking green in your terminal just like this: